 Structure of a limited liability company in the Czech Republic

-The bodies of a limited liability company are the managing director and the general meeting, which are established by each limited liability company.
-If desired, a supervisory board may be established.
+The organs of a limited liability company are the managing director and the general meeting, which must be established by every limited liability company.
+A supervisory board may be established on a voluntary basis.

-Authorised capital for the establishment of an SRO in the Czech Republic
+Charter capital upon the SRO incorporation in Czech Republic

 RUE customer support team